photonstorm/lazer/worklog.md

 Added ReplaceRGB and ReplaceRGBA with tests.
 Also highlighed a bug in Process Pixels where the dimensions calculations were incorrect.
 Has made me update Process ImageData to work across the whole imageData object provided, rather than a region of it, which just made more sense.

+Added Canvas DrawImage with a new options object, makes for much cleaner client-side code for this function specifically.
+Added lots of DrawImage tests.

 ### 22nd November 2015